-The Downian Society is open to past pupils of The Downs Malvern and the three school which eventually merged to create it:
+The Downian Society is the old pupils society for The Downs Malvern and of the three schools which eventually merged to create it:

-Honorary membership is also offered to members of staff when they leave.
+Honorary membership is also offered to members of the teaching staff when they leave.

 Alastair Cook, the current Headmaster, reported a thriving school in which Ofsted struggled to find any recommendations for improvement.
 This contrasts to a dismal future predicted for many private schools outside of the home counties.
 The railway featured as one of the school's strong points.

 Indeed, railway hobby is thriving and a new building is planned to replace the ageing collection of huts which struggle to contain all that burgeoning enthusiasm.
 The Society is hoping that a corner may be found for its own archives, which have yet to find a permanent home.
 It has a small surplus of funds which it hopes can help oil the wheels, as it were.

 A suggestion was put forward to open the Society to wider membership, such as staff and parents who have shown great support for the school over the years.
 We hope to have a concrete proposal for the next AGM.